Federal Direct Subsidized/Unsubsidized Loans

 Before the loan funds can be disbursed, first-time borrowers must complete a Federal Direct Loan Master Promissory Note (MPN) and Entrance Loan Counseling session.

-Loan funds are applied first to any outstanding balances on the students' account.
-Any remaining balance is then credited, according to the Hawkeye refund schedule, to the designee on the application form in one disbursement per semester.
-If the loan is for one term, you will receive the full loan in two disbursements.
+Loan funds are applied first to the outstanding balance on the students' account for the designated term.
+Any remaining financial aid after the outstanding term balance is paid is refunded to the student.
+If the loan is only one term, you will receive the full loan in two disbursements within the one term.

 Students may choose to cancel all or part of the loan up to 14 days after the disbursement of funds.